go-furnace/go-furnace/README.md

 The serve method here is a `go-plugin` requirement.
 To read up on it, please check-out go-plugin by HashiCorp.

+### Usage

+After a plugin has been written simply build ( in case of Go ) or copy ( in case of Python ) it to the right location.

+Furnace autodiscovers these files based on their name and loads them in order.
+Once that happens it will run them together at the correct event.

+The following filenames should be used for the following events:

+* PreCreate: `*-furnace-precreate*`
+* PostCreate: `*-furnace-postcreate*`
+* PreDelete: `*-furnace-predelete*`
+* PostDelete: `*-furnace-postdelete*`

 ## Configuration Management

 Any kind of Configuration Management needs to be implemented by the application which is deployed.